 Perhaps a more popular procedure for removing the pressure on the spinal cord causing spinal stenosis and cervical myelopathy is to remove the front of the spinal canal.
-This means that the large part of several of the vertebrae must be removed – the vertebral bodies and the discs between.
+This means the removal of a large part of several of the vertebrae – the vertebral bodies and the discs between.
 This procedure is called a corpectomy.
 “Corpus” means body and “ectomy” means to remove.
-Once the vertebral bodies have been removed, space must be filled with something.
+Once the vertebral bodies get surgically removed, the space must be filled with something.

 With any surgery, there is a risk of complications.
 When surgery is done near the spine and spinal cord these complications (if they occur) can be very serious.
 Complications could involve subsequent pain and impairment and the need for additional surgery.
 You should discuss the complications associated with surgery with your doctor before surgery.
 The list of complications provided here is not intended to be a complete list of complications and is not a substitute for discussing the risks of surgery with your doctor.
 Only your doctor can evaluate your condition and inform you of the risks of any medical treatment he or she may recommend.

 Any operation that requires some type of anesthesia can be potentially harmful.
 Surgery on the cervical spine usually requires that you be put under general anesthesia.
 General anesthesia means that you are put to sleep.
 Anesthesia carries a risk of allergies to the medications.
 There are also different life-threatening situations that can occur during anesthesia.
 It is extremely unlikely that these complications will occur, but you should be aware that they are possible.